 This area is abundant with native animals, including wallabies, platypus, goannas and many different species of frogs and birds.
 A trip to this corner of the Blackall Ranges will see you exploring winding wooden pathways and towering trees, straight out of your Ferngully dreams.
 Try the 4.7km Kondalilla Falls Circuit which has over 300 steps and passes through the fresh water rock pools of Skene Creek, perfect for a quick dip to cool down.

-Prefer to stay a little closer to home?
+Prefer to stay a little closer to home on your hiking adventures?
 Find your favourite urban Brisbane walks here.